mikkelcato/uni-bach/uni-5-sem/hard/chpt/chpt-1.typ

 this is obviously way harder for three-dimensional structures.

 == Other bonds
-Aside from the mentioned bonds we quickly mention covalent bonds, mettalic bonds and hydrogen bonds.
+Aside from the mentioned bonds we quickly mention covalent bonds, metallic bonds and hydrogen bonds.

 Covalent bonds are formed from two $e^-$---one from each atom.
 These tend to be partly localized between the two atoms and their spins when bonded are antiparallel.
 Notably this bond has strong directional properties and doesn't fill space as tightly as other bonds---it only allows four nearest neighbors.
-The binding energy depends on the spin orientation of the two $e^-$ due to the Pauli exclusion principle which will modify the charge distribution in accordane with the spin distribution.
+The binding energy depends on the spin orientation of the two $e^-$ due to the Pauli exclusion principle which will modify the charge distribution in accordance with the spin distribution.
 This spin-dependent Coulomb interaction is called the exchange interaction.
+The big point is that orbitals will hybridize, and sometimes this is favorably and a bond will form (bonding)---other times this is not at all favorably and a bond will not form (antibonding).

 Metals have a large number of free $e^-$ zooming around---conduction $e^-$---the valence $e^-$ of the atoms become the conduction $e^-$ of the metal.
 In a metallic bond the energy of these valence $e^-$ is lower as compared with the free atom.

 == Elasticity
+We briefly discuss elasticity since we'll eventually discuss elastic waves in crystals.

 We treat a crystal as a continuous homogeneous medium---this approximation is valid for elastic waves of $lambda$ longer that $tilde 10^(-8) "m"$.
 We'll only consider infinitesimal strains such that Hooke's law applies.
 Take three axis defined by $hat(bold(x))_i$ then after a small uniform deformation these get deformed
 $
   bold(x)' &= (1 + epsilon.alt_(x x)) hat(bold(x)) + epsilon.alt_(x y) hat(bold(y)) + epsilon.alt_(x z) hat(bold(z)) \